discord-net/Discord.Net/docs/faq/commands/commands.md

 ## What is a service?
 Why does my module not hold any data after execution?

-In Discord.Net, modules are created similarly to ASP.NET, meaning that they have a transient nature.
-This means that they are spawned every time when a request is received, and are killed from memory when the execution finishes.
-This is why you cannot store persistent data inside a module.
-To workaround this, consider using a service.
+In Discord.Net, modules are created similarly to ASP.NET, meaning that they have a transient nature; modules are spawned whenever a request is received, and are killed from memory when the execution finishes.
+In other words, you cannot store persistent data inside a module.
+Consider using a service if you wish to workaround this.

-Service is often used to hold data externally, so that they will persist throughout execution.
+Service is often used to hold data externally so that they persist throughout execution.
 Think of it like a chest that holds whatever you throw at it that won't be affected by anything unless you want it to.
 Note that you should also learn Microsoft's implementation of [Dependency Injection] \([video]) before proceeding,